 The authority is required to disclose material transactions with related parties i.e. bodies or individuals that have the potential to control or influence the authority, or to be controlled or influenced by the authority.
-Disclosure of these transactions helps assessment of the extent to which the authority might have been constrained in its ability to operate independently, or might have secured the ability to limit another party's ability to bargain freely with the council.
+Disclosure of these transactions helps assessment of the extent to which the authority might have been constrained in its ability were payable in respect of other services provided by the appointed auditor.